AABearBots/First-Closed-Doors-Competition/README.md

 ### A: Clone and Rename Bot

-We will use Mariam, a Trading Algobot within the AAMasters organization as a starting point for creating your own bot.
-Clone [Mariam's repository](https://github.com/AAMasters/AAMariam-Trading-Bot) and --once in your local machine-- copy and paste the repository's root folder, renaming it with the name of your new bot.
+We will use Mariam, a trading algobot within the AAMasters organization as a starting point for creating your own bot.
+Clone [Mariam's repository](https://github.com/AAMasters/AAMariam-Trading-Bot) and —once in your local machine— copy and paste the repository's root folder, renaming it with the name of your new bot.

 ```
 $ git clone https://github.com/AAMasters/AAMariam-Trading-Bot _AAYourBotName-Trading-Bot_